Diamante-Smith/Active-Directory/README.md

 - Put it in your resource Group that we made, this network will be named Active-Directory-VNet

-- select your region, once you hit click on "Review + Create," hit "Create"
+- select your region, once you click on "Review + Create," hit "Create"

 <h3>&#9314; Please proceed with the creation of the virtual machines, beginning with DC-1</h3>